Let me ask you a question.

 Fresh coffee and fruit

-Okay, this doesn’t sound like much but the quality of coffee and the availability of fruit are important for those young geniuses.
+Okay, this doesn’t sound like much.
+Still, the quality of coffee and the availability of fruit are essential for those young geniuses.
 Just FYI, Millennials consume 44 percent of all coffee in the U.S.

 These should be the pillars of your company benefits if you’d like to retain and attract more Millennials.